Sponsored by AGTA

 Gübelin’s blockchain aims to track a stone as early in the supply chain as possible to build a record of each rough gemstone’s journey.
 The owner or custodian of the stone is then able to contribute certain information to the log book through to, and including, the end consumer.

-Fura Gems was the mining pilot partner, offering goods at its Coscuez Colombian emerald mine as test subjects for both the nanotechnology for the paternity test as well as the blockchain to track the gems.
+Fura Gems was the mining pilot partner, offering goods at its Coscuez Colombian emerald mine as test subjects for the blockchain technology.